leonardoharth/data_analysis_portfolio/index.md

 <img src="images/seattle_dv.png?raw=true"/>

 This project is an assignment for the [Geospatial Data Analysis in Python](https://github.com/MUSA-620-fall-2019 "MUSA 620") course at the University of Pennsylvania.
-I was interested in exploring different Data Vizualization libraries for Python, such as Seaborn, Altair, and Matplotlib.
+I was interested in exploring different Data Visualization libraries for Python, such as Seaborn, Altair, and Matplotlib.

 - [CLICK HERE TO GO TO THE PROJECT'S REPOSITORY](https://github.com/leonardoharth/Data-exploration-Python-Seattle "Seattle Dataviz")